soundpress/RulesOfNYC/docs/c13/index.rst

    (i) The Department may charge a fee not to exceed $100.00 for each application.

-   (ii) Signs shall be posted in accordance with § 10-12 of these rules and shall state: "SMOKING PERMITTED.
+   (ii) Signs shall be posted in accordance with 24 RCNY § 10-12 and shall state: "SMOKING PERMITTED.
 THIS IS A TOBACCO BAR REGISTERED WITH THE NEW YORK CITY DEPARTMENT OF HEALTH AND MENTAL HYGIENE IN ACCORDANCE WITH THE NEW YORK CITY SMOKE-FREE AIR ACT."

 (g) Smoking shall be prohibited in any entity alleging eligibility to register as a tobacco bar until an application for registration has been submitted and the Department has notified the applicant that the Department has approved such application.
 The Department shall review the application submitted and shall notify the applicant within forty-five (45) days as to whether such application has been approved or has been denied, provided all information requested has been submitted.
 If the Department determines, upon review of the documents submitted, and/or upon investigation, that such applicant does not qualify for registration in accordance with the definitions of the Act and these rules, it shall notify the applicant of this determination.